 Most recently Tim has overseen the introduction of new roles into Hope Farm Medical Centre including a mental health occupational therapist, clinical pharmacist and care coordinator.
 Coaching and mentoring team members is an area that Tim is passionate about with a strong focus on work-life-balance and mindfulness for his team.

 Outside of work Tim has a keen interest in fitness and relaxation.
 He has recently taken up ultra-marathon running and when not running, Tim can be found walking his two dogs Herbie and Amber or discovering a new eatery in Chester.

 The Patient Services Team provides essential support to the patients, GPs, nursing and management teams at Hope Farm Medical Centre.
 The Patient Services Team is trained to deal with patient enquiries in a sympathetic and confidential manner.
 The team covers the traditional primary care tasks across reception, prescribing, secretarial, data management and administration support duties but also modern, vibrant and forward thinking tasks such as social prescribing.
 The aim of the Patient Services Team is to provide an effective, friendly and interactive service to our practice patients and professional healthcare associates.

-Sue started working at the Practice in 2007 and was recently promoted to Deputy Office Manager in order to provide support to Ginny in the operational organisation of the Patient Services Team.
-Sue ensures that there is sufficient cover in place in the Patient Services Team and directs work of the team as needed by the practice.
+Les provides support to Sarah in the operational organisation of the Patient Services Team.
+Les ensures that there is sufficient cover in place in the Patient Services Team and directs work of the team as needed by the practice.